utk-cs340-fall22/BattleBeasts/README.md

 ## How to edit this code w/ Godot
 Clone this repo.
 Open Godot and click Import.
 Type the path of the folder and click "Import&Edit".
+To commit: In the highest level directory in the project on your machine do "git add ." to add any files changed by you or godot in response to things you did.

 ### Github usernames: